What is Social Enterprise?

 Social enterprise is a dynamic and inspiring way of doing business.
 Social enterprises are innovative, independent businesses that exist to deliver a specific social and/or environmental mission.

 Social enterprises trade in all markets, selling goods and services to individual consumers, local authorities, government and private businesses.
 Social enterprises exist to make a profit just like any private sector business.
-However, profits or surpluses are always reinvested into their social and environmental purposes.
-Social enterprises also have an "asset lock" on all their buildings, land and other assets.
+However, all profits or surpluses are always reinvested back into their social and environmental purposes.
+Social enterprises have an "asset lock" on all their buildings, land and other assets.
 Without making a profit, social enterprises can't meet their social and environmental mission; they must be sustainable.
-The term "social enterprise" shouldn't be confused with private businesses that operate in an ethical way, charities that don't do business (or trade very little) or public sector arms-length companies.
+The term "social enterprise" shouldn't be confused with private businesses that simply operate in an ethical way, charities that don't do business (or trade very little) or public sector arms-length companies (ALEOs).
 To sign or support the Voluntary Code of Practice for Social Enterprise in Scotland click here.

 What examples are there?